 Reach for this book when your child is beginning to question their own history or feels overwhelmed by the responsibility of doing what is right even when it is difficult.
 This urban fantasy follows two children, Sarah and Carlos, as they race to save their city from a permanent, frozen darkness threatened by an ancient pact and a greedy villain.
 It is a story about the weight of secrets and the power of young people to protect their community.
 The narrative explores themes of resilience, the complexity of truth, and the importance of teamwork.
 Its unique hybrid format, blending traditional prose with Brian Floca's dynamic illustrations, makes it an accessible yet emotionally resonant choice for middle-grade readers.
 Parents will appreciate how it frames individual bravery as a necessary component of civic duty, while also touching on the personal discovery of one's own heritage and identity.

-An 8 to 11 year old who loves urban mysteries or graphic novels, particularly a child who feels like an outsider and needs to see that their 'differences' might actually be their greatest strengths.
+An 8 to 11 year old who loves urban mysteries or graphic novels, particularly a child who feels isolated or struggles with self-doubt and needs to see that their unique abilities can make a difference.

-The book can be read cold, but parents should be ready to discuss the concept of 'civic duty' and the metaphorical nature of the Kurbs.
+The book can be read cold, but parents might want to discuss the importance of community cooperation and the idea that everyone has a role to play in keeping society functioning.
+The Kurbs' power source is a metaphor for the interconnectedness of society, which might be worth exploring with your child.
 The villain, Mr. Underton, is a caricature of greed that might prompt questions about why people choose to be 'evil.'
-A child expresses feeling like they don't fit in or asks difficult questions about their family's past that the parent isn't yet ready to fully explain.
+A child asks difficult questions about their family's past that the parent isn't yet ready to fully explain.

 Younger readers (8-9) will focus on the high-stakes race and the 'cool' factor of the subway setting.
 Older readers (11-12) will better grasp the nuance of the social contract between the city and the Kurbs and the emotional weight of Sarah's discovery.